phalcon/documentation/docs/db-migrations.md

 # Database Migrations
 - - -

-!!! info "NOTE"
+> **NOTE**: Phalcon migrations have been removed from DevTools and moved to a separate repository.

-    Phalcon migrations have been removed from DevTools and moved to a separate repository.
+{: .alert .alert-info }

 ## Package git repository